search

 help Alain Badiou FAQ

-What is Alain Badiou's main philosophical contribution?
+What is Alain Badiou's most important philosophical work?

-What is Badiou's position on politics and the state?
+What is Badiou's concept of the 'event'?

 Reviews & Comments